 Facility & Equipment Requirements

-The INF Rules of Netball are written for International play and all INF World Events (Netball World Cup, Netball World Youth Cup, Commonwealth Games, Fast5 NWS) are now played in indoor arenas on sprung wooden floors.
+The World Netball Rules of Netball are written for International play and all World Netball Events (Netball World Cup, Netball World Youth Cup, Commonwealth Games, Fast5 NWS) are now played in indoor arenas on sprung wooden floors.
 Variations in some Rules may be made locally for players of different levels or to meet other conditions.
 Contact your national netball association for guidance on facilities and equipment in your country.

 For Fast5 he court is modified with additional shooting areas that are described in the INF Rules of Fast5 Netball.